nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-While it's not a big deal with medium-sized projects, it becomes pretty verbose & clunky once you have a large set of classes.
+While not a significant issue with medium-sized projects, it becomes verbose & hard to maintain once you have a large set of classes.

 Now, with the GraphQL plugin enabled, the above class definition can be declared simply: